Structure of the council

 Every year a long serving councillor is appointed Mayor of Basingstoke and Deane.
 The Mayor's term of office in one year and the Mayor changes in May.

-Find out more about The Mayor.
+Find out more about the Mayor of Basingstoke and Deane.

 The Cabinet (also known as the Executive) is the council's main, day-to-day decision-making body and normally meets once a month.
 Cabinet meetings are usually open to the public, except if personal or confidential matters are being discussed.